-God loves using the “foolish things” of the world to to shame the wise.
+God loves using the “foolish things” of the world to shame the wise.
 God often takes people considered “the least of these” and converts them into powerful world changers.
-If a hurt person can be healed, they are more likely and able to heal others.
+If a hurt person is healed, they are more likely to become a healing entity for others.

-Besides just helping the Body of Christ get healed, these healing discipleship communities multiply the “workers” to be “sent into the fields.”
+Besides helping the Body of Christ heal, these healing discipleship communities multiply the “workers” to be “sent into the fields.”

 How: creating healing communities that foster growth and healing